Continuing Education Activity

 Aphasia is an impairment to comprehension or formulation of language caused by damage to the cortical center for language.
 It can be caused by many different brain diseases and disorders; however, cerebrovascular accident (CVA) is the most common reason for a person to develop aphasia.
 The symptoms of aphasia can range from mild impairment to complete loss of any fundamental components of language such as semantic, grammar, phonology, morphology, and syntax.

-Specific aphasia syndromes are dependent on the location of the lesion in the brain and are broadly classified as fluent or non-fluent.
-Specific fluent aphasia syndromes include Broca, transcortical motor, mixed transcortical, and global.
-Non-fluent aphasia syndromes include Wernicke, transcortical sensory, conduction, and anomic.
+Specific aphasia syndromes are dependent on the location of the lesion in the brain.
+In fluent aphasia, the patient can speak in sentences that sound like normal speech, but some of the words are made-up words or have some sounds that are not correct.
+People with non-fluent aphasia struggle to get words out, omit words, and speak in very short sentences.
+Specific non-fluent aphasia syndromes include Broca, transcortical motor, mixed transcortical, and global.
+Fluent aphasia syndromes include Wernicke, transcortical sensory, conduction, and anomic.

 According to the National Institute on Deafness and Other Communication Disorders (NIDCD), in the United States, there are 180,000 new aphasia cases a year, and 1 of every 272 Americans are affected with aphasia.
 Approximately one-third of the cases are attributed to cerebrovascular accidents.
 The most common type is global aphasia.
 There is an equal incidence of aphasia caused by CVA between men and women.
 However, the incidence is age-dependent.
-Those who are younger than 65 years old have a 15% chance of being affected compared to those who are older than 85 years old have a 43% chance of developing the condition.
+Those younger than 65 years old have a 15% chance of being affected compared to those older than 85 years old and have a 43% chance of developing the condition.
+25% to 40% of stroke survivors develop aphasia due to damage to the language-processing regions of the brain.

 History and Physical